polyformproject/commercial.polyformproject.org/terms.md

 ## Standard License Terms

-A standard license means a nonexclusive license for the term of this agreement that is conditional on payment of all fees as required by this agreement and subject to any use limits in this agreement.
+A standard license means a nonexclusive license for the term of this agreement, for versions of the software covered by this agreement, that is conditional on payment of all fees as required by this agreement and subject to any use limits in this agreement.

 ## No Other Licenses